cryptolovers-tipbots/bitcore/packages/bitcore-lib-cash/docs/uri.md

 ## URI Validation

-The main use that we expect you'll have for the `URI` class in bitcore is validating and parsing bitcoin URIs.
-A `URI` instance exposes the address as a bitcore `Address` object and the amount in Satoshis, if present.
+The main use that we expect you'll have for the `URI` class in astracore is validating and parsing bitcoin URIs.
+A `URI` instance exposes the address as a astracore `Address` object and the amount in Satoshis, if present.

 The code for validating URIs looks like this: